 University Name, Years

 To make your resume flawless, you need to make a compelling and strong skills section.
 To get it right, you should list your skills in a separate section and highlight a few key skills in your summary.
 You have to focus on accounting manager skills first.
-However, you should also bring up a variety of hard and soft skills that will prove that you are the right candidate.
+However, you should also bring up a variety of hard and soft skills that will prove you are the right candidate.
 Finally, as was already mentioned, you will need to use numbers to quantify your skills to make them look more real and convincing.

 To help you get started, we prepared a list of the most crucial skills included in all good accounting manager resumes samples: